xan105/web-component-markdown/README.md

     The returned `Set` is _extended_ with an additional `toHTML()` function:

-    + `toHTML(options?: object)`
+    + `toHTML(options?: object): string`

-      Which returns a HTML string representing the table of contents from the headings (nested list).
+      Which returns sanitized HTML string representing the table of contents from the headings (nested list).

       ```html
         <ul>